Tiberriver256/azure-devops-node-api/docs/api-reference/webapi-core/authentication-handlers.md

 **Usage Notes**:
 - Certificate authentication is ideal for service accounts and CI/CD pipelines
-- Provides better security than username/password or PAT in some scenarios
+- Provides better security than username/password or Personal Access Token in some scenarios
 - Certificates can be rotated on a schedule without code changes
 - Works best with on-premises Azure DevOps Server deployments that support certificate authentication